moritzzimmer/func/README.md

 ```
 $ func help new
-Creates Terraform, CI and Go ressources for a new AWS Lambda project
+Creates Terraform, CI and Go resources for a new AWS Lambda project
 in a new directory.

 Usage: